Real Santa Cruz

-Club Real Santa Cruz is a football club from Santa Cruz, Bolivia currently playing in the top-flight División Profesional after winning promotion in 2019.
+Club Real Santa Cruz is a football club from Santa Cruz, Bolivia currently playing in the Santa Cruz Football Association Championship after relegation from the top-flight División Profesional in 2024.
 The club last played in the first division in 2004; they also played the Copa Bolivia in 2001, when they became runners-up.
 They play their home games at the Estadio Real Santa Cruz.

 History

 The club was formed on 3 May 1962.